finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentsApi.md

 # **getInstrumentProperties**
 > InstrumentProperties getInstrumentProperties(identifierType, identifier, effectiveAt, asAt, scope)

-[EXPERIMENTAL] GetInstrumentProperties: Get instrument properties
+[EARLY ACCESS] GetInstrumentProperties: Get instrument properties

 List all the properties of a particular instrument, as identified by a particular unique identifier.